Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 1. (`ncn-mw#`) Administrator starts the creation job.

-    Create a new IMS image by providing request body parameter, job\_type="create".
-The following steps 6-10 happen automatically as a part of the image creation process.
+    Create a new IMS image by providing the `--job_type create` argument to the `cray ims jobs create` command.
+    The remaining steps happen automatically as a part of the image creation process.

     ```bash
     cray ims jobs create \